BitcoinUnlimited/BitcoinUnlimited/doc/miner.md

 Filling a new node's transaction memory pool
 ---------------------------------------------

 When you restart bitcoind, the memory pool starts empty.
-If a block is found quickly, this could result in an block with few transactions.
+If a block is found quickly, this could result in a block with few transactions.
 It is possible to "prime" a new instance of bitcoind with the memory pool of a different Bitcoin Unlimited node.
 To do so, go to the CLI on the node that has a full mempool, connect to your new node, and push the transactions to it.

 ```sh
 `bitcoin-cli addnode <new node's IP:port> onetry`